-If college baseball recruiting, you are likely to run into the word ‘exposure’ pretty quickly.
+In college baseball recruiting, you are likely to run into the word ‘exposure’ pretty quickly.
 Showcase teams, tournaments, recruiting agencies, and everyone else boasts about providing prospective college players with the best ‘exposure’ to college coaches.
 In the recruiting world, ‘exposure’ is almost always assumed to be a good thing.
-But that couldn’t be further from the truth.
+But sometimes that couldn’t be further from the truth.
 Exposure is a two-way street—it can be both good and bad.
 Once you have been ‘exposed’ in the recruiting process, it’s difficult to go back.
-We are not advocating that prospects should avoid playing in front of college coaches,.
+We are not advocating that prospects should avoid playing in front of college coaches.
 We are referring to “exposure” as purposefully drawing attention to yourself to be evaluated, or prioritizing being seen when it’s not what will benefit you the most.

 Most high school players make the mistake of trying to force this type of exposure too early.
 Often, because they equate “start the recruiting process early” with contacting coaches and maximizing exposure.
 In reality, starting the process simply means educating yourself on the steps you will need to take.
 You need to be smart and give yourself the best chance at a college baseball opportunity.
 As KPB has explained before, seeking exposure too early can not only hurt a recruit’s chances of being recruited.
 It can also be a monumental waste of money.

 If senior year rolls around and you have yet to reach out to schools or receive interest, it’s time to put your cards on the table and see what options you have.
-For uncommitted players, summer before senior year and fall or senior year are the best opportunities left to get in front of schools of interest.
+For uncommitted players, summer before senior year and fall or senior year are the best opportunities left to get in front of college coaches.
 It’s also a good time to turn up the heat on actively recruiting yourself.
-You can contact schools of interest to share video.
+Contact schools of interest to share video.
 Look up camps at schools you are considering.
 If you haven’t already been proactive about getting yourself recruited, now’s the time.
 You have nothing to lose senior year by pulling out all the stops.
 The later in the year it gets, the more aggressive you should be in putting yourself out there and seeking opportunities.
 Use these tips to make sure you are targeting schools that are a match for you.
 Don’t fall into any one of these four common mistakes.

-- If you reach senior year without receiving any substantial interest from schools, there is still plenty of time to find a college fit.
+If you reach senior year without receiving any substantial interest from schools, there is still time to find a college fit.
 You need to have a plan, but by no means should you panic.
-In fact, you are in the same boat as most college bound players.
+In fact, you are in the same boat as many college-bound players.
 Read How To Get Noticed Late in the Game for some great ideas on finding a school during your senior year.

 What to do before the ‘Go For It!’ moment

 Prior to your ‘Go For It!’ moment, there is plenty you can and should be doing with the recruiting process.
 Making it to college baseball is difficult, and you should be putting in the work to improve your baseball skills, become a desirable student, and get stronger and more physical.
 Use KPB Recruiting 101 steps 1-4 to help you figure out what you should be doing and when.
 Your choice in teams, training, camps, showcases, etc. should be 100% based off of having fun and getting better.
 Creating exposure is the easy part once you’ve developed recruitable skills.
 Focus on developing a plan to get recruited and getting good enough so when college coaches do see you play or watch your video, they want your skills in their program.